pvass24/aws-modernization-with-neon/content/2_ModuleTwo/_index.md

 - **Instant Environment Provisioning:** Learn how Neon enables the quick setup of isolated environments for each team member, speeding up development and reducing bottlenecks.
 - **Database Branching:** Explore how Neon’s database branching feature provides isolated, production-like environments for safe experimentation and testing.
 - **CI/CD Integration with GitHub Actions:** Understand how Neon integrates seamlessly with CI/CD workflows, allowing for efficient automation and testing pipelines.
-- Discover how Neon’s scale-to-zero functionality helps save on infrastructure costs by automatically scaling down environments when not in use.
+- **Scale-to-zero:**  Discover how Neon’s scale-to-zero functionality helps save on infrastructure costs by automatically scaling down environments when not in use.